gaman547/CyberSec-HomeLab/README.md

 ![Network Diagram](https://github.com/gaman547/CyberSec-HomeLab/blob/main/Network%20Diagram%20HomeLab.jpg)

+### 🧩 Component Overview & Setup Walkthrough

-Here's a breakdown of the components along with a high-level step-by-step overview of the setup process, without diving deep into every single detail.
+Here's a breakdown of the components, followed by a high-level overview of the setup process, without diving deep into every single detail.

 ### 1. Internet and Host PC